You are here

 Compliance and education for listed medicines

-To improve community confidence in the quality, safety and efficacy of listed medicines, the TGA wants to enhance post-market monitoring of these medicines.
-One way to do this is by using the data collected from listing compliance reviews to identify trends in non-compliance.
-This information will also help us to prioritise our future compliance review activities.
+The TGA conducts post-market monitoring of the quality, safety and efficacy of listed medicines to support community confidence in these products.
+We use the data collected from this monitoring, in particular desktop compliance reviews, to identify trends in non-compliance.
+This information is used to help prioritise our future compliance review activities.

-The information on this page is aimed at providing sponsors with a better understanding of common compliance issues and how they can be avoided.
+This page is aimed at informing sponsors of our review activities and provides them with a better understanding of common compliance issues and how they can be avoided.
 We believe that sponsors want to do the right thing and hope that this information will provide clarity around regulatory requirements so that sponsors can more easily comply with the law.

 Compliance overview - case studies